Tainted\\Coders

 }

-For movement, mouse wheel and touchpad based inputs we don't use a resource but listen to the events directly:
+For movement, mouse wheel and touchpad based inputs we don't use a resource but listen to the messages directly:

 /// Track all mouse interactions — could power a UI system or camera control